oneapi-src/level-zero-spec/scripts/core/SPIRV.rst

 Supported SPIR-V Versions
 -------------------------

-The maximum SPIR-V version supported by a device is described by
+The maximum SPIR-V version supported by a device is described by ::${x}_device_kernel_properties_t.spirvVersionSupported.
-${x}_device_kernel_properties_t.spirvVersionSupported.

 Extended Instruction Sets
 -------------------------